-I have a passion for words and people not sounding like idiots when they communicate.
-It’s a cause near and dear to my heart.
+I have a passion for words, for meaningful and remarkable communication.
+It's a cause near and dear to my heart.
+So it drives me bonkers when people waste what they have to say on poor delivery.

 1. Avoid commonly misspelled words